-Sunil Asnani is a Portfolio Manager at Matthews Asia and manages the firm’s India strategy.
+Sunil Asnani is a Portfolio Manager at Matthews Asia.
+He manages the firm's India Strategy and co-manages the Asia Innovators Strategy.
 Prior to joining the firm in 2008 as a Research Analyst, he was a Senior Associate in the Corporate Finance and Strategy practice for McKinsey & Company in New York.
-In 2006, Sunil earned his M.B.A. from The Wharton School of the University of Pennsylvania.
+In 2006, Sunil earned his M.B.A. from the Wharton School of the University of Pennsylvania.
 From 1999 to 2004, he served in various capacities, including as Superintendent of Police, for the Indian Police Service in Trivandrum, India.
 Sunil received a Bachelor of Technology degree from the Indian Institute of Technology in Delhi, India.
 He is fluent in Sindhi, Hindi and Malayalam.

 Sharat Shroff, CFA

-Sharat Shroff is a Portfolio Manager at Matthews.
+Sharat Shroff is a Portfolio Manager at Matthews Asia and manages the firm's Pacific Tiger Strategy and co-manages the India and Asia Growth Strategies.
 Prior to joining the firm in 2005 as a Research Analyst, Sharat worked in the San Francisco and Hong Kong offices of Morgan Stanley as an Equity Research Associate.
 Sharat received a Bachelor of Technology from the Institute of Technology in Varanasi, India and an M.B.A. from the Indian Institute of Management, in Calcutta, India.
 He is fluent in Hindi and Bengali.

 The value of an investment in the Fund can go down as well as up and possible loss of principal is a risk of investing.
 Investments in international and emerging market securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 The Fund invests in holdings denominated in foreign currency, and is exposed to the risk that the value of the foreign currency will increase or decrease.
 The Fund invests primarily in equity securities, which may result in increased volatility.
 Investments in a single-country fund may be subject to a higher degree of market risk than diversified funds because of concentration in a specific country.
 These and other risks associated with investing in the Fund can be found in the Prospectus.